bcgov/SDPR_Case_Management_SuiteCRM/README.md

 ```bash
 aws s3 ls s3://${S3_BUCKET}/<environment>/upload/
 ```
 Before restoring the files, use the `--dryrun` flag to ensure that your command is correct and you are restoring the right files.
 The `--dryrun` flag will list all operations to be perfomed without actually executing them.
-The `--delete` flag will delete any files that are not present in the S3 bucket.
+The `--delete` flag will delete any files in the destination that are not present in the S3 bucket.

 ```bash
 aws s3 sync s3://${S3_BUCKET}/<environment>/upload/ /aws/suitecrm/public/legacy/upload/ --dryrun --delete